-Juveniles eligible for ICJ must fulfill ALL of the following conditions, according to Rule 4-101:
+Juveniles eligible for ICJ must fulfill ALL of the following conditions:

-• Has a plan inclusive of relocating to another state for a period exceeding ninety (90) consecutive days in any twelve month period
+- Has a plan that includes residing in another state for more than 90 consecutive days in any twelve-month period

-• Has more than ninety (90) days or an indefinite period of supervision remaining at the time the sending state submits the transfer request
+- Has more than 90 days or an indefinite period of supervision remaining at the time the sending state submits the transfer request

-A transfer of supervision CANNOT be solely for the purposes of collecting restitution.
-See Rule 5-101.
+A transfer of supervision CANNOT be solely for the purposes of collecting restitution or court fines.

 References: